weavermedia/deluge-synths/README.md

 # Deluge Synth Presets

+** These synth presets are now hosted on [my Gumroad page](https://meatbeats.gumroad.com).
+This repo will not be updated with new sounds.**

-**A collection of synth presets for the Synthstrom Deluge.
+A collection of synth presets for the Synthstrom Deluge.
 Only internal oscillators used - no samples.
-Each preset is a simple XML file.**
+Each preset is a simple XML file.

 ## Presets
 - Roland Juno-60 - Factory Bank A